Murder of Yanfei Bao: Verdict

 On 4 December, Justice Preston outlined the Crown's case to the jury, who retired to consider their verdict.
 She told the jury not to infer anything from the Cao's earlier courtroom behaviour and that the burden of proof lay with the Crown.
 Preston also outlined Cao's case that the Crown had falsified the evidence against him and that another man named Tang had murdered Bao, taken a graphic photo of her with Cao's phone and used Cao's car to dispose of her remains.

 That same day, Cao was found guilty of murdering Yanfei Bao by the Christchurch High Court jury, who had deliberated for one and a half hours.
 Bao's partner Paul Gooch welcomed the verdict and criticised Cao for his lack of remorse and humanity during the trial proceedings.Gooch also thanked the New Zealand Police for bringing Cao to justice and his stepdaughter's school "for helping her navigate the incredibly traumatic experience."
-Detective Inspector Nicola Reeves also welcomed the resolution of Bao's murder case and expressed empathy with Bao's family.
+Detective Inspector Reeves also welcomed the resolution of Bao's murder case and expressed empathy with Bao's family.
 Cao was remanded in custody for sentencing, scheduled for 7 March 2025.

 Sentencing

 On 13 June 2025, Cao's sentencing hearing took place at the Christchurch High Court, with Judge Lisa Preston presiding.
 Cao was removed from the courtroom and sent to another room with a video link after disrupting court proceedings.
 Cao's lawyer Colin Eason explained that he did not understand it was a sentencing hearing and that he wanted to appeal his conviction.
 Though Cao had sacked his lawyers, they remained in court to represent him.
-Cao has maintained his innocence and alleged that a fictional Mr Tang had murdered Bao.
+Cao maintained his innocence and alleged that a man named Tang had murdered Bao.

 During the sentencing hearing, the court heard victim impact statements from Bao's 11 year old daughter, her husband Paul Gooch, her father-in-law David Gooch and Bao's 74-year old father (who spoke via video link from China).
-Detective Inspector Nicola Reeves also paid tribute to Bao and her family.
-Crown prosecutor Cameron Stuart had sought a maximum sentence of life imprisonment of 18 years, citing the "brutal" nature of the crime and Cao's "callous" conduct in the aftermath of the killing.
+Detective Inspector Reeves also paid tribute to Bao and her family.
+Crown prosecutor Cameron Stuart had sought a maximum sentence of life imprisonment, citing the "brutal" nature of the crime and Cao's "callous" conduct in the aftermath of the killing.
 Eason asked Judge Preston to consider "mitigating factors" such as Cao's profound sense of isolation in prison due to his lack of English language skills and his isolation from his wife and teenage sons.
 He sought a minimum term of 17 years.
 Judge Preston criticised Cao for sexually violating Bao during the assault and for his lack of remorse.
 She imposed a life sentence with a minimum non-parole term of 17 years and five months.